Frosty start to the day at Old Decoy Pond, Morden Bog National Nature Reserve, Wareham, Dorset.

 Around the outside of Old Decoy Pond are the photogenic remains of wooden bird hides, in various states of dilapidation.
 These are where shooters would have hidden from their prey.

 Each hide originally had a number on it, but most of the numbers have now fallen off and disappeared into the mire.
-I originally thought there were 10 hides in total, but since I started this photo project I’ve realised there are 13.
+I originally thought there were 10 hides in total, but have since realised there are 13.

 Surrounded by large stretches of overgrown and undulating marshland, several of these old hides are now inaccessible.
 Four of them are completely surrounded by huge swathes of what I believe are clumps of purple moor-grass (Molinia caerulea).
-Between the grass mounds lurk concealed channels of water, some quite deep.
-This may be a blanket bog, and who knows how deep the peat underneath might be.
+Between the grass mounds lurk concealed channels of water, some quite deep; it’s certainly treacherous terrain for humans.

-Stray off the paths into the mire anywhere on Morden Heath and you can easily slip and hurt yourself on the uneven and boggy ground.
-Failing that you may well lose a shoe, and/or get a good soaking from the fetid water.
+Stray off the paths into the mire anywhere on Morden Heath and you can easily slip on the uneven and boggy ground.
+If you don’t hurt yourself you may well lose a shoe, and/or get a good soaking from the fetid water.
 Of course, this area isn’t called Morden Bog for nothing!

 Given the hides’ current state it must be quite some years since anyone actually used them for shooting.
 Each used to have a corrugated iron roof, a seat and a wire and netting covering, but most are now barely recognisable as being a bird hide at all.